-For on-premise customers only, Lilt supports Single Sign-on (SSO), which allows you to authenticate to the Lilt platform using an identity provider other than Lilt.
+For on-premise customers only, Lilt supports Single Sign-on (SSO), allowing users to sign in to Lilt using an identity provider other than Lilt.
+Organizations can utilize SSO to simplify account management and reduce password fatigue.

 Currently, a user account must pre-exist in the Lilt system before SSO can be used to authenticate the user.